jportela/www-joaoportela/blog/2020/05/react-native-isolation-storybook-expo-workspaces.md

 ### Setting up the shared UI library

-Now that we have an application up and running, we'll setup the package where the shared UI components will live.
+Now that we have an application up and running, we'll set up the package where the shared UI components will live.
 We'll call it `ui`:

 ```bash
 # /